Bacterial Vaginosis

 • Tinidazole (Tindamax).
 Comes as a pill to take orally.

-A common problem is recurrent BV.
+Depending on the country, 15-58% of women experience recurrent BV [41]–[43].
 This occurs when symptoms are alleviated by antibiotics but return soon after the treatment is finished, and this can happen more than one time [13], [14].
-This may also happen because bacteria like F. vaginae can be resistant to antibiotics like metronidazole [41].
+This may also happen because bacteria like F. vaginae can be resistant to antibiotics like metronidazole [44].

 Another thing to consider is that, while antibiotics for BV are intended to eliminate BV-associated bacteria, they can also impact other beneficial bacteria like Lactobacillus.
 Because of this, an alternative treatment may be a good idea.